Dhuoda: Influence

 Dhuoda's book is the only one known to be written by a woman to survive from the Carolingian period.
 Her work is important in that it offers insight into the education of women, the raising of children, the order of society, the importance of fathers, and how Christianity impacted the lives of the Frankish nobility.

+Dhuoda was not the only elite Carolingian woman to combine learning with maternal guidance.
+Contemporary figures such as Empress Judith, the wife of Louis the Pious, were also recognized for their involvement in their children’s education and as participants in Carolingian literary culture.

 Having the Liber Manualis provides one look into what knowledge women's education provided in this period.
 Dhuoda's handbook showed that she was not only literate but also understood numerical learning.
+The numerology passages suggest that Carolingian aristocratic women, and men, engaged with mathematical and symbolic ideas beyond basic arithmetic.
 In addition to being a guide for William, Dhuoda provides examples of her knowledge on Christian texts like the Bible and other topics, like the Latin language.

 Pierre Riché, a 1975 French translator of Dhuoda's work, argued that Dhuoda's intellectual background represented the education offered to women during the reign of Charlemagne and Louis the Pious.